Moscow: Climate

 Moscow has a humid continental climate (Köppen: Dfb) with long, cold (although average by Russian standards) winters usually lasting from mid-November to the end of March, and warm summers.
-More extreme continental climates at the same latitude- such as parts of Eastern Canada or Siberia- have much colder winters than Moscow, suggesting that there is still significant moderation from the Atlantic Ocean despite the fact that Moscow is far from the sea.
+More extreme continental climates at the same latitude – such as parts of Eastern Canada or Siberia – have much colder winters than Moscow, suggesting that there is still significant moderation from the Atlantic Ocean despite the fact that Moscow is far from the sea.
 Weather can fluctuate widely, with temperatures ranging from −25 C in the city and −30 C in the suburbs to above 5 C in the winter, and from 10 to 35 C in the summer.

 Typical high temperatures in the warm months of June, July, and August are around a comfortable 20 to 26 C, but during heat waves (which can occur between May and September), daytime high temperatures often exceed 30 C, sometimes for a week or two at a time.
 In the winter, average temperatures normally drop to approximately −10 C, though almost every winter there are periods of warmth with day temperatures rising above 0 C, and periods of cooling with night temperatures falling below −20 C. These periods usually last about a week or two.
-The growing season in Moscow normally lasts for 156 days usually around May 1 to October 5.
+The growing season in Moscow normally lasts for 156 days usually around 1 May to 5 October.

-The highest temperature ever recorded was 38.2 C at the VVC weather station and 39.0 C in the center of Moscow and Domodedovo airport on July 29, 2010, during the unusual 2010 Northern Hemisphere summer heat waves.
+The highest temperature ever recorded was 38.2 C at the VVC weather station and 39.0 C in the center of Moscow and Domodedovo airport on 29 July 2010, during the unusual 2010 Northern Hemisphere summer heat waves.
 Record high and average temperatures were recorded for January, March, April, May, June, July, August, November, and December in 2007–2022.
 The average July temperature from 1991 to 2020 is 19.7 C. The lowest ever recorded temperature was −42.1 C in January 1940.
-Snow, which is present for about five months a year, often begins to fall mid-October, while snow cover lies in November and melts at the beginning of April.
+Snow, which is present for about five months a year, often begins to fall mid-October, while snow cover lies in late November and melts at the end of March.